Factors to Consider When Buying Walking Frames for the Elderly

 - Wheeled walking frames

 Wheeled walking frames are available in different styles.
 Some walking frames have 2 wheels and some of them have 4 wheels.
 These are known as Rollators.
-With air filled tires, these walking frames have an area to accommodate shopping bag and an incorporated seat.
+With air-filled tires, these walking frames have an area to accommodate a shopping bag and an incorporated seat.
 These are best for those who often get around outdoors.

 - Forearm walking frames

 These walking frames are as same as standard one, but instead of handgrips, it has troughs resting on the top.
 These troughs support the forearms of the patient and their weight is transmitted through the forearms to pull the frame forward.
 These frames are very useful for arthritis patients.